 How you view the pressure of competition

 Many performers will train hard for a competition such as the Olympics – yet when they actually get to the Games feel that they don’t want to be there and they want to get it over with.
-This is after probably a minimum four years of training.
+This is after probably a minimum of four years of training.
 When so much time has been invested in training, many athletes forget why they started the journey in the first place.
-The joy and fun they used to feel doing their sport is put to the side and replaced with fear of failing on an important stage.
+The joy and fun they used to feel doing their sport are put to the side and replaced with fear of failing on an important stage.
 They feel the pressure and this takes away any sense of pride or pleasure.

 Mentally tough performers tend to view these events as an opportunity and are eager to be there.
-This is highlighted by Billie Jean King, who aptly said “Pressure’s a privilege”.
+This is highlighted by Billie Jean King, who aptly said: “Pressure’s a privilege”.

 Coping with and channelling anxiety in pressure situations

 One thing is certain in any sport – challenges and obstacles will come at you in all sorts of guises.
 If you expect things to always go smoothly you’ll set yourself up for huge disappointment.
 Mentally tough athletes are seen as being able to cope with high-pressure situations and to channel anxiety in order to enhance performance.
 It’s about accepting that competition anxiety is inevitable and knowing that you can cope with it.